 "The da Vinci Surgical System gives certain women a less invasive option for hysterectomy surgery who otherwise would need an open procedure," says Frank Lake, Jr., MD, an OB/GYN with Heritage OB/GYN in Gainesville, who performed Carla’s hysterectomy using the robotic surgical system at NGMC.

 Carla says several conditions placed her in this category, including an enlarged uterus, fibroids in her uterus and endometriosis (endometrial tissue growing outside the uterus).

 But now, after her surgery, Carla is free of these problems and says her recovery was relatively quick without too much pain.

 "I would say to women that if you have been told you need an open abdominal gynecologic surgery, investigate your options with the da Vinci system, which may allow you to undergo a less invasive procedure," says Dr. Lake.

 Like all new technology, robotic surgery is not appropriate for all patients.
-For more information about surgical and non-surgical weight loss options available at NGMC’s Bariatric Weight Loss Center, call 770-219-0061.
+For more information about surgical and robotic surgery options, call 770-219-3840.